BaltacMihai/IngForm/README.md

 3. Apply style.
 4. To submit the form a submit butoon is clicked.
 OrangeBankID and CardNumber are required and should contain only alphanumeric characters.
 Show errors if not.

+### Mockup
+I made a mockup of the site in Vanilla Html,CSS and JavaScript, you can find it "Form" directory.
+I made a ".php" file which serve as an "API" to see that I can connect to a database using PHP method.
+For the "Save Credentials" I want to store them in the local Store of the Client device, but I know is a **bad** practice, so I will think on other methods.

 ## Desktop Version:
 ![Image For Desktop](https://github.com/BaltacMihai/IngForm/blob/main/PhotosForGit/Laptop.PNG?raw=true)